Jason Huang 嘉樹

 Department of Physics, Brown University, Providence RI 02912

-Key words: GitHub, LinkedIn
+Key words: GitHub, LinkedIn, Curriculum Vitae

 Research

-My current research is on the rare tbWZt \rightarrow bWZ decay.
 I have also done some interesting projects on the side.

 Expository writings and talks